KamranAzeem/learn-kubernetes/kubeadm/kubeadm-ubuntu-flannel.md

 ## Setup / components / look and feel:
-The Kubernetes cluster discussed in this guide is a virtual cluster, created using virtual machines running on KVM/Libvirt, on a Fedora 28 host computer.
+The Kubernetes cluster discussed in this guide is a virtual cluster, created using virtual machines.

 ### KubeAdm cluster overview:
 | ![kubeadm-cluster-overview.png](kubeadm-cluster-overview.png) |